aosabook/500lines/same-origin-policy/same-origin-policy.markdown

 accessing each other's DOM.
-The scripts running inside the documents (`InboxScript` and `CalendarScript`) each execute the `SetDomain` operation to modify their domain properties to `ExampleDomain` (which is allowed because `ExampleDomain` is a superdomain of the original domain.)
+The scripts running inside the documents (`InboxScript` and `CalendarScript`) each execute the `SetDomain` operation to modify their domain properties to `ExampleDomain` (which is allowed because `ExampleDomain` is a superdomain of the original domain).

 \aosafigure[240pt]{same-origin-policy-images/fig-setdomain-1a.png}{Cross-origin counterexample at time 0}{500l.same-origin-policy.fig-setdomain-1a}
 \aosafigure[240pt]{same-origin-policy-images/fig-setdomain-1b.png}{Cross-origin counterexample at time 1}{500l.same-origin-policy.fig-setdomain-1b}